Vigna subterranea: Anti-nutritional factors

-Culinary use
+Uses

 The seeds are used for food, beverages because of their high protein content and for digestive system applications.
-In West Africa, the nuts are eaten as a snack, roasted and salted, processed into cake, or as a meal, boiled similar to other beans.
+In West Africa, the nuts are eaten as a snack, roasted and salted, processed into cake, or as a meal, boiled similarly to other beans.

 The Bambara groundnut needs to be cooked for a relatively long time, which means that more fuel is needed than for cooking other legumes.
-The cooking time of fresh beans is 45–60 minutes, dry beans may even take 3–4 hours.
+The cooking time for fresh beans is 45–60 minutes, and dry beans may even take 3–4 hours.
 This presents an obstacle to a more widespread use of this crop.
 Moreover, if the bean is not cooked enough, it can cause bloating of the stomach, constipation and flatulence.

 Traditional culinary use of Bambara groundnut in Nigeria

-In South Eastern Nigeria, particularly in Enugu, the dried Bambara beans are ground into a fine powder, then mixed with palm oil, water and pumpkin leaves and then poured into banana leaf wraps or one-liter cellophane bags before being boiled into a pudding to make Okpa, a common breakfast food.
+In South Eastern Nigeria, particularly in Enugu, the dried Bambara beans are ground into a fine powder, then mixed with palm oil, water and, more rarely, vegetables (e.g., utazi), then poured into banana leaf wraps or one-liter cellophane bags before being boiled into a pudding to make okpa, a common breakfast food.
 During the rainy season in many parts of central Nigeria, the fresh Bambara beans are cooked with their shells still on them, then eaten as a snack.